 Traditional cloud storage provides predictable, consistent download speeds.
 Integrated CDN services ensure low latency globally, though you pay for bandwidth and CDN usage.

 IPFS performance varies significantly.
 Popular content may download faster than traditional CDN due to multiple sources, while rare content might be slow or require time to locate providers.
-Gateway performance adds another variable.

 Typical Download Speeds (1GB file, well-connected regions)